 In this paper, we describe a novel approach for visualizing large particle data sets using a ray tracing acceleration data structure based on the original balanced k-d tree [2].
-Our approach rearranges data inplace into an acceleration structure that requires no additional memory footprint.
-Balanced k-d trees are different from the spatial k-d trees (BSP trees) commonly used in ray tracing, and to the best of our knowledge we are the first to employ this sturcture in directly ray tracing particle data at this scale.
-Moreover, our technical contributions are augmenting the balanced k-d tree into a P-k-d tree supporting additional range queries and efficient traversal and classification in a packet ray tracing environment.
+Our approach rearranges data in-place into an acceleration structure that requires no additional memory footprint.
+Balanced k-d trees are different from the spatial k-d trees (BSP trees) commonly used in ray tracing, and to the best of our knowledge we are the first to employ this structure in directly ray tracing particle data at this scale.
+Our technical contribution is augmenting the balanced k-d tree into a P-k-d tree supporting additional range queries and efficient traversal and classification in a packet ray tracer.
 We achieve performance competitive with existing BVH ray tracing approaches, while requiring significantly less memory.
-We implement our approach in the OSPRay visualization framework [21], and use it to ray trace billion-particle data sets (Figures 1 and 2) on commodity workstations.
+We implement our approach in the OSPRay visualization framework [19], and use it to ray trace billion-particle data sets (Figures 1 and 2) on commodity workstations.